altermo/vim-plugin-list/CONTRIBUTING.md

     1. note that gitlab plugins are the name+repository prefixed by a `´` (example: `´name/repository`)
 2. run [.merg.py](document/.merg.py)
 3. run [.md_creator.py](.md_creator.py)
+    1. note that if a documented plugin is not in [raw](raw) then an exception is thrown
 ## editing other files
 * no guideline (TODO: create guideline)
 # how the file structure is set up